 How do I know what trade job is right for me?

 Choosing the right trade job for you involves considering various factors, including your interests, skills, personality traits, career goals, and lifestyle preferences.
 For example, if you’re curious about the human body and are normally interested in medical subjects, you should explore medical trades.
+Take our free Skilled Trades Career Quiz to find what trade is right for you.

 Can you make 6 figures in a trade?